We the

 regarding air and space travel, matters regarding immigration, imports and

-exports, commerce between states, interstate telecommunication systems, and the
+exports, commerce between states, interstate telecommunication systems and

-of commerce or revenue to the ports of one state over another, nor shall
+regulation of commerce or revenue to the ports of one state over another, nor

-vessels bound to or from one state be obliged to enter, clear or pay duties in
+shall vessels bound to or from one state be obliged to enter, clear or pay

 ii.
 No state shall be mandated to accept imports from any particular state